asanetargoss/HardcoreAlchemy/README.md

 * Decompiler plugin: http://jd.benow.ca/ (Why: Required to view source code for all the mods in `libs/`, since most do not have dev builds)
 * MCP Mapping Viewer: https://github.com/bspkrs/MCPMappingViewer/ (Why: To figure out the meaning of `func_12345` and their ilk, and translate to them when needed in a release environment)
 * Bytecode outline for Eclipse: http://andrei.gmxhome.de/bytecode/index.html (Why: Only if you need to coremod.
 It will help you understand the Java bytecode better.
-Do not trust the stack feature.)
+Note: Installed by default in the default Eclipse SDK package since 2023)